-Do you remember when summer holidays meant finally having some days to call your own??
+Do you remember when summer holidays meant finally having some days to call your own?

 In Transitions, children are encouraged to do their own thing!
-Aimed at older children who are still too young to be one their own, but ready for more independence, the cap bridges the gap from ‘being cared for’ to ‘being responsible’.
+Aimed at older children who are still too young to be on their own, but ready for more independence, the camp bridges the gap from ‘being cared for’ to ‘being responsible’.
 Transitions is a fun and action packed summer day camp program that offers children a chance to gain the “extra” tools they need to be independent and responsible.
 The program is organized into two age categories.

 - Junior Sites – 5 to 7 years old